 The following week, when Stef returned and told the kids the story of the man getting his own daughter’s place mat, Lacy—with a puzzled look on her face—slowly raised her hand.
 She said, “That exact same thing happened to my dad a couple of weeks ago!”

 With a big smile, Stef said, “Lacy, that man was your dad!”

 In awe, Lacy said, “You got to meet my dad?!”

 God wasn’t just leaning low from heaven, to work in a grown man’s life.
 He was also reaching out to a little girl.
 A girl whose daddy was in prison, and who needed to know that she has a heavenly Daddy who sees her and hears her prayers.
 A God who loves both prisoners and little girls!

 There’s one more little detail from this story that adds the icing to the cake.

 When Kolby, a man from the church, drove that stack of place mats over to the prison, he had to make a sharp turn en route.
 The stack of place mats tipped over and scattered about Kolby’s truck.
-After he picked the place mats up and stacked them neatly, and brought them in to pass off, he said, “I hope these weren’t in any sort of order… because they aren’t now!”
+After he picked the place mats up and stacked them neatly, then brought them in to pass off, he said to the other servers, “I hope these weren’t in any sort of order… because they aren’t now!”

 But Kolby was wrong.
 They were in exactly the right order!
 For God had taken the time to shuffle the deck of 1200 place mats so that one little girl’s drawing made it into the hands of her very own daddy.
 And so that all of us could rejoice over the beautiful heart of our great God, put on display in a prison.

-Our God is real.
+Friends, our God is real.
 He sees us.
 He loves us!
-He is providentially weaving together details of our lives that cause us to look up and see Him!
+He is providentially weaving together details of our lives that cause us to look up and see Him.